 Molson Coors Brewing Co. is voicing concerns over the potential impact that national cannabis legalization will have on their beer sales in their latest 13F filing.
+To be honest, cannabis is becoming more popular these days due to all the different forms that have been produced such as CBD oils (from Yours Nutrition), brownies, and even teas!
 13F filing is a quarterly filing to investors required of institutional managers with over $100 million in qualifying assets.
 Although the process has been a growing problem for Coors, the legalization of cannabis is providing new business opportunities, jobs, and a safer alternative to Coors’ cash product.
 Popular support in favor of the cannabis legalization movement highlights the beneficial impacts on craft producers, processors, distributors, ancillary markets, and the tax revenue that is generated.
+Legalization has lead to a large number of people looking into how to license a marijuana business.
 On the opposite spectrum stand a list of detractors of the cannabis legalization process led by companies like Coors.
+For the past few years, marijuana has only been legal in certain states if you’ve got an ohio medical marijuana card, but many states are looking to enforce full recreational legalization.

 With headquarters in Denver and Montreal, the most recent 10-K filing with the U.S. Securities and Exchange Commission shows that Coors has been closely monitoring the impact that legal cannabis will play on its customers, their disposable income, and their purchasing habits.
 Coors’ 13-K filing lists cannabis legalization as a possible “risk factor” stating,